vujicictijana/RF_FL/README.md

-# Random Forest in a federated learning framework - Application for intrusion detection
+# Random Forest in a Federated Learning framework - Application for intrusion detection